 - In 2017, mobile eCommerce revenue accounts for 50% of total U.S. eCommerce revenue.

 - Mobile devices are projected to reach 79% of global internet use by the end of 2018.

 - 57% of internet users say they won’t recommend a business with a poorly designed website on mobile.

 - Nearly 8 in 10 customers would stop engaging with content that doesn’t display well on their device.

 - 83% of mobile users say that a seamless experience across all devices is very important.

 Don’t risk losing business!
-How a website designer and get on track in 2018.
+Hire a website designer and get on track this year.